Revisiting George Harrison’s 1979 Self-Titled Album

-But not even the press-averse, multi-hobbyist Harrison (then busy forming HandMade Films with the Monty Python team, among other projects) could refuse the call of his muse forever, and so he had eventually set to work at his home studio at Friar Park in early-’78, leisurely assembling what would become ‘George Harrison’ — the album — with the help of celebrity friends like Steve Winwood and Eric Clapton, plus co-producer Russ Titelman and songwriter Gary Wright (of ‘Dream Weaver’ fame).
-What emerged was a crystallized sonic reflection of Harrison’s blissful (if hard-won) frame of mind, via gentle fare like ‘Love Comes to Everyone,’ ‘Your Love is Forever,’ and beloved lead single, ‘ Blow Away.’
+But not even the press-averse, multi-hobbyist Harrison (then busy forming HandMade Films with the Monty Python team, among other projects) could refuse the call of his muse forever.
+So he had eventually set to work at his home studio at Friar Park in early 1978, leisurely assembling what would become George Harrison with the help of celebrity friends like Steve Winwood and Eric Clapton, plus co-producer Russ Titelman and songwriter Gary Wright.
+What emerged was a crystallized sonic reflection of Harrison’s blissful (if hard-won) frame of mind, via gentle fare like “Love Comes to Everyone,” “Your Love Is Forever” and the lead single “Blow Away.”

-Another interesting quality of ‘George Harrison’ was how its songs bridged past and present with effortless coherence.
-From the past came ‘Not Guilty’ (a Beatles-era leftover composed during the band’s infamous Indian sojourn) and ‘Here Comes the Moon’ (a lyrical sequel to his own ‘Here Comes the Sun’); from the present, ‘Soft-Hearted Hana’ (which boasted background sounds captured at Harrison’s local pub) and ‘Faster’ (likewise inspired and soundtracked by his obsession with Formula 1 racing).
-In all, most of these songs may not have generated enough rock and roll swagger and excitement for some critics, but they suited Harrison’s fans just fine, by and large.
+George Harrison’s songs bridged past and present with effortless coherence.
+From the past came “Not Guilty” (a White Album leftover composed during the band’s infamous Indian sojourn) and “Here Comes the Moon” (a lyrical sequel to his “Here Comes the Sun” from Abbey Road); from the present, “Soft-Hearted Hana” (which boasted background sounds captured at Harrison’s local pub) and “Faster” (inspired by and featuring sounds from his obsession with Formula 1 racing).
+In all, most of these songs may not have generated enough rock ‘n’ roll swagger and excitement for some critics, but they suited Harrison’s fans just fine.

-So sad, then, that of course it couldn’t last, because new trials, both trivial and significant, lay just around the corner — none more painful or traumatic than John Lennon’s assassination, barely two years in the future.
-In that respect, ‘George Harrison’ could well be seen as the last exhaled breath of innocence before that tragedy draped a black shroud over Harrison and the Beatles’ technicolor dream, forever more.
+But it couldn’t last, because new trials, both trivial and significant, lay just around the corner — none more painful and traumatic than John Lennon’s assassination, barely two years later.
+In that respect, George Harrison can be seen as the last exhaled breath of innocence before that tragedy draped a black shroud over Harrison and the Beatles’ technicolor dream forever more.